-Almost all the sharks’ teeth you find are not actually the teeth themselves but fossils of the teeth.
+Almost all the sharks’ teeth you find are not actually the teeth themselves, but fossils of the teeth.
 Sharks are constantly losing teeth, and as they do so, a new one moves up to take its place.
-When the lost teeth sink to the bottom of the ocean and becomes buried in sediment, it begins to fossilize.
+When the lost teeth sink to the bottom of the ocean and become buried in sediment, they begin to fossilize.
 The minerals in the sediment gradually replace the original tooth material.
 This process takes thousands of years to complete.

 There are no set rules for finding fossilized shark teeth.
 If you ask five or six “experts,” chances are that you’ll get five or six different answers.
 I can only tell you what works for me.

 Go to the beach at low tide, and look for tide lines—the lines of debris along the beach.
 Walk the tide lines and look for black triangles.
 These are the sharks’ teeth.
 While not all fossilzed teeth are exactly triangular in shape, most are.
 Others, like those of the sand tiger shark and the short-finned mako, are more stiletto-like in shape.
 Lemon shark teeth are shaped like the bone of a T-bone steak.
 If there are a lot of shells, scoop up a handful or bucketful and sift through them for teeth.
 You might want to collect a pail of shells and sit in your lounge chair while you search through them.

 Another good place to look for sharks’ teeth is at the water’s edge.
 If you have a lot of competition on the beach, this might be your best chance of finding teeth because you’ll see them before any other collectors have a chance.